 If you are satisfied that your business name is available, you can then register it on the U.S. Patent and Trademark Office website.
 You can check out our guide on How to Name a Business to assist you with naming your business.

 Once you have found a suitable name, make sure to register the matching web domain and social media handles, should you wish to market your business online.
+You can use our How To Register a Domain Name guide to assist you with the process.

 6. Request an Employer Identification Number (EIN).